pablodelarco/marketplace-community/docs/AUTOMATIC_APPLIANCE_GUIDE.md

 service_install()
 {
     # ... existing Docker installation ...

     # Add your custom steps here
     apt-get install -y additional-package

     # Custom configuration
     echo "custom config" > /etc/myapp.conf
 }
 ```

+**Important:** After modifying `appliance.sh` or any other appliance files, you **must rebuild** the image for changes to take effect.
+The scripts are executed during the Packer build process and are embedded into the final image.

 ### Rebuild After Changes